Actively Recruiting

 - Age is 18 years or older on the day of transplantation

-- Recipient of a heart or lung transplant
+- Recipient of heart or lung transplant

-- Males at birth agree to use contraception during treatment and for 90 days after last dose and avoid sperm donation
+- Males at birth agree to use contraception during treatment and for 90 days after last dose

 - Females at birth are not pregnant or breastfeeding and agree to contraception during treatment and for 90 days after last dose